Are you wondering how to choose the best WordPress plugin for your website?

 Plugins are like apps for your WordPress website.
 However, with over 60,000 WordPress plugins available in the official plugin directory, it can be difficult to find the right WordPress plugin for the job.

 In this article, we will show you how to choose the best WordPress plugin by following the same checklist that our team at WPBeginner and other WordPress experts follow.

-Disclaimer: While these factors won’t guarantee that you’ll pick the right plugin 100% of the time, it will definitely increase your chance of success.
+Disclaimer: While these factors won’t guarantee that you will pick the right plugin 100% of the time, they will definitely increase your chances of success.

 Before You Start

 When looking for a plugin, the first thing you should do is write down exactly what you want this plugin to do.

 In our experience, it helps to create a checklist with the features you are looking for (in order of importance).

 The order of importance matter because sometimes you won’t find everything in one plugin.
 Considering the most important factors will help make your decision easier.